UDOC

 About the Program

-UDOC (11th grade) is a a 6-week hybrid (3 weeks, virtual, 3 weeks in-person) summer residential program held on the University of Washington campus.
+UDOC (11th grade) is a 6-week hybrid (3 weeks, virtual, 3 weeks in-person) summer residential program held on the University of Washington campus.
 The program exposes students to an array of health professions and serves approximately 30 students per summer.

 UDOC’s goal is to foster, affirm, and encourage high school students’ interest in health careers by allowing further exploration of professional and allied health fields through experiential action-based curriculum.
 The six-week extended program recruits 30 students per summer from across the state of Washington.
 By eliminating barriers to student participation and success and by investing financially in their participation, we feel we can establish a durable foundation to enhance future career success.